 This has been your second year of Design Birmingham.
 How did it go?

-You obviously learnt lessons from your debut year in 2018.
+You learnt lessons from your debut year in 2018.
 What were those and how did you tackle them this time around?

 Were there any problems during the event?
 How did you solve them?

 Dan: During the festival itself, I can’t think of too much, though a definite low point was Thursday night being far too busy than we were comfortable with, to the point where some people couldn’t see, and one person fainted.
-We quickly brought in more benches and tried to aerate the room a little, it seemed to help and I think most of the audience enjoyed the night.
-It made us sad though as we want everyone to have the best time possible.
+We quickly brought in more benches and tried to aerate the room a little, it seemed to help, and I think most of the audience enjoyed the night.
+It made us sad, though as we want everyone to have the best time possible.

 Any pleasant surprises?

 Luke: So many!
-Sponsors who got on board with our vision and went above and beyond, effortless and genuine teamwork, volunteers who all kept smiling, speakers who stayed for the whole festival hanging out with each other and generally being rad (and have now become friends) venues which came alive with activity and energy, and a great turnout despite the unseasonal weather!
+Sponsors who got on board with our vision and went above and beyond, effortless and genuine teamwork.
+Volunteers who all kept smiling, speakers who stayed for the whole festival hanging out with each other and generally being rad (and have now become friends) venues which came alive with activity and energy, and a great turnout despite the unseasonal weather!

 Dan: I’m always surprised to see how far people travel to join us at the festival.
 We had attendees from various countries across Europe, but also America and Australia.
-It’s amazing that in year two, people have enough confidence in us to take that risk.
+It’s incredible that in year two, people have enough confidence in us to take that risk.

 What things will you be doing differently in 2020?

 Dan: This is still under wraps so we can’t discuss too much.
-Over the next few months, we’ll be taking steps to make sure the festival is sustainable for years to come and continue to offer an affordable world-class experience.
+Over the next few months, we’ll be taking steps to make sure the festival is sustainable for years to come and continue to offer an affordable, world-class experience.
 We’ll likely announce the details on that later in the year.

-Luke: As Dan has hinted at, we're planning some big structural changes which we're really excited about – plus a theme for 2020 which I think is going to work really well.
+Luke: As Dan has hinted at, we're planning some big structural changes which we're excited about – plus a theme for 2020 which I think is going to work well.
 There'll also probably be some inevitable team, venue and sponsor switcheroos, but nothing major we hope.
 Keep your eyes on our social media for news as it drops.

-Ok, so if someone is reading this and they’re hoping to run their own festival, what is your best piece of advice?
+Ok, so if someone is reading this and they’re hoping to run their festival, what is your best piece of advice?

 Luke: Buckle up, because it's a crazy ride!
 It's not for the faint-hearted, and you won't be able to do it without help – so make sure you either have existing relationships you can call on, or have a budget and plan to make it happen.
-For us, it's felt like somewhere between executing a huge year-long design project and running a small studio, so you're going to need all the soft and hard skills those things require.
+For us, it's felt like somewhere between executing a massive year-long design project and running a small studio, so you're going to need all the soft and hard skills those things require.
 I'd also implore them to keep their event accessible to those who need it most – we've shown you can put on a festival without hiking up the ticket prices.